LinuxLab-ESGI/Secure-GRUB-2/README.md

 ## Secure GRUB with an encrypted password

-:warning: If someone has physical access to your machine and is able to boot a live USB/disk (i.e., BIOS allows booting from an external disk), it is fairly trivial for one to modify GRUB configuration files to bypass this if /boot resides on an unencrypted partition
+What we are actually doing is to add a login/password to GRUB configuration's files whenever the user wants to edit the boot option.

+:warning:
+If we can boot a live USB/disk on our machine and the partition **/boot** is not encrypted we can easily modify the GRUB configuration to bypass what we did before.
+So to really secure our GRUB we have to make sure that the **/boot** partition is encrypted.

 ## Allow automatic boot